-By 1977, there were 51 known cases of the disease and the black-legged tick was blamed for causing it.
-Unfortunately, this often debilitating disease and the ticks are expanding beyond Connecticut’s borders.
+By 1977, there were 51 known cases of the disease, and the black-legged tick was blamed for causing it.
+Unfortunately, this often debilitating disease, and the clicks are expanding beyond Connecticut’s borders.

-Let’s take a look at the 10 states which have the most cases of Lyme disease.
-The order is descending from the highest level of Lyme to the lowest cases of Lyme.
+Let’s take a look at the ten states which have the most cases of Lyme disease.
+The order is descending from the highest level of Lyme to the lowest instances of Lyme.

-Per 100,000 residents there are 87.9 cases of Lyme.
+Of 100,000 residents, there are 87.9 cases of Lyme.
 It’s now twice as common in Maine as it was just five short years ago.
 Maine also boasts being the most rural state in the union, which might be why their rates are so high.

 In 2015, the University of Maine approved $9 million for a laboratory to study diseases transmitted by pests.
 They also publish a report each year along with the state CDC and in partnership with the Department of Health and Human Services and the Division of Infectious Disease.
 The report provides recommendations for lawmakers to create a policy to help fight this disease.